 After all, it's something our American cousins have been at for decades, and that's why Ford is basically a company that makes the F-150 pickup truck, with a few ancillary operations tacked onto the side (y'know - small fry like the Focus and Fiesta).

-There are many tempting choices - Volkswagen's Amarok, Mitsubishi's L200, the Nissan Navara, or the closely related Mercedes-Benz X-Class, the Ford Ranger - and increasingly pickups are coming with stylish, expensive body kit options, more luxurious interiors and more refined on-road manners.
+There are many tempting choices - Volkswagen's Amarok, Mitsubishi's L200, the Nissan Navara, or the closely related Mercedes-Benz X-Class, the Ford Ranger and Toyota Hilux - and increasingly pickups are coming with stylish, expensive body kit options, more luxurious interiors and more refined on-road manners.

 So it's win-win, right?
 You get a cooler car, one with amazing levels of utility and practicality, can claw back the VAT on the price and spend just €333 a year to tax even a big 3.0-litre engine.
 Can't you?

-That doesn't seem to have affected Amarok sales much.
-In fact, Volkswagen reckons that it's going to roughly double its pickup sales volumes in the early stages of 2019.
-These are not stripped-out, basic models either; some 70-80 per cent of Amarok volumes are taken by the Highline model, with a further ten per cent by the bells-whistles-and-sturdy-price-tag Aventura variant.
+That doesn't seem to have affected pickup sales much.
+In fact, there's been a steady increase in registrations.
+These are not stripped-out, basic models either.
 Clearly, whoever's buying these cars are buying them with comfort in mind.

 The reason for the spike in pickup sales is that the previous loophole that allowed five-seat versions of some high-end SUVs (such as the Toyota Land Cruiser, Land Rover Discovery, Jeep Grand Cherokee, Volkswagen Touareg etc) to be registered and taxed as 'N1' category commercial vehicles has been closed off.
 It's a shame, as it means that the 'Business' editions of such vehicles, which usually represented cracking value on the purchase price even if you weren't taking advantage of the commercial motor tax rate, have now disappeared.
 The new Touareg, for example, is significantly more expensive to buy now that you can't get a faux-commercial model.
 Those models do make for very good second-hand purchases, though, as long as you can live without the third-row seating option.